anikaarevalo/healthcare_AI_agent/README.md

 OpenAI’s [ChatGPT-5](https://chatgpt.com/) transformed my source code into a production-ready Streamlit application to be deployed on [Streamlit cloud](https://share.streamlit.io/).

-Here are the key transformations implemented:
+Here are the key transformations I requested and were implemented:

 ### 1. Modular Structure
 * Organized code into clear sections: Configuration, API Management, Tool Creation, Agent Creation, Chat Interface, Main Application, and also a Sidebar